Franco Debono: Post-political career

 After the dissolution of parliament, Debono claimed he was "fed up with politics" and decided not to contest the general elections again, although for a time Debono toyed with the possibility of setting up a new party to push for democratic reform.

 When the results of the 2013 elections came in, and it became clear that Labour had won the elections, a cheerful Debono was carried around on the shoulders of Labour Party supporters.

 A few weeks after that, the newly installed Labour administration handed Debono an appointment in the new administration.
 One of Debono's tasks would be assuming the role of Commissioner of Laws.
 Overseeing constitutional reform is however one of the most important aspects of this job.
 According to Labour MP Owen Bonnici, the post would also see the former member of parliament working to remove conflicting, unconstitutional and human rights-breaching laws.
 In 2014, the government expanded his role by appointing him as chairman of the Law Commission.
 In addition, Debono was hired as a consultant to Prime Minister Joseph Muscat on the subject of justice reform.

 In late 2015 and early 2016, Debono also became a critic of the Labour administration.
 The former Member of Parliament felt that the government's policies were "not what people had voted for".
 Debono said he was disappointed with Muscat for appointing a magistrate who allegedly breached the constitution.

 In July 2016, Debono went on record claiming that he would be willing to re-enter Parliament as a Member of Parliament for Labour.
 Debono noted that he might follow up on efforts of Labour's supporters - who he called "soldiers of steel" - to get the former Nationalist to join the Labour Party in order to stand for elections.
 Debono claims his beliefs are in line with Labour's.
 Even so, Debono announced in May 2017 that he would not seek a return to parliament come the 2017 elections.

+Following Bernard Grech's resignation as Leader of the Nationalist Party, on 10 June, 2025, Debono had begun to be touted by local news and media outlets as a potential successor to Grech.
+He was considered to be a main contender for the leadership race, with other names such as Alex Borg, Roberta Metsola and Adrian Delia also mentioned as potential candidates.